 A tenant may experience a downturn in its business, which could cause the loss of that tenant or weaken its financial condition and result in the tenant's inability to make rental payments when due or, for retail tenants, a reduction in percentage rent payable.
 If a tenant defaults, we may experience delays and incur costs in enforcing our rights as landlord and protecting our investments.

-In addition, a tenant may seek the protection of bankruptcy, insolvency or similar laws.
+In the current economic environment, it is likely that tenant bankruptcies will increase.
 We cannot evict a tenant solely because of its bankruptcy.
 A court, however, may authorize a tenant to reject and terminate its lease with us.
 In such a case, our claim against the tenant for unpaid, future rent would be subject to a statutory cap that might be substantially less than the remaining rent owed under the lease.
 In any event, it is unlikely that a bankrupt tenant will pay in full amounts it owes us under a lease.
 The loss of rental payments from tenants and costs of re-leasing could adversely affect our cash flows and operating results.
-Although we have not experienced material losses from tenant bankruptcies, we cannot assure our shareholders that tenants will not file for bankruptcy or similar protection in the future resulting in material losses.
+In the event of a significant number of lease defaults and/or tenant bankruptcies, our cash flow may not be sufficient to pay cash dividends to our stockholders and repay maturing debt and any other obligations.